thehimalayanleo/Private-Generative-Models/README.md

 ## How to run the code?

 Use either the main.ipynb or main.py file in the src folder.
+The PCA/FA implementation is also located separately in the private_fa_pca.py and private_fa_pca.ipynb files.
 The jupyter notebook is recommended & running it on Google Colab is probably easiest.
 It has been exclusively tested on the Google Colab with a CPU.

 ## Contributions:
 This repository is currently closed for contributions.
 Feel free to tune the models with your own hyperparameters.